 International law does work, at times invisibly and yet successfully.
-World trade and the global economy depend on it, as it regulates the activities required to conduct business across borders, such as financial transactions and transportation of goods.
-There are treaties for roads, highways, railroads, civil aviation, bodies of water and access to shipping for States that are landlocked.
+World trade and the global economy depend on international rule, which, regulate the activities required to conduct business across borders, including, financial institutions, transportation of goods and the exploitaion of natural resources.
+There are treaties for roads, airspace and bodies of water.
 And as new needs arise, whether to prevent or punish terrorist acts or to regulate e-commerce, new treaties are being developed.